ExpediaGroup/beekeeper/README.md

 | `beekeeper-scheduler-apiary`| 8080    |
 | `beekeeper-api`             | 7008    |

-To access this endpoint when running in a Docker container, the port must be published:
+To access an endpoint when running in a Docker container, the port must be published:

     docker run -p <port>:<port> <image-id>